 The purpose of PIIA is to improve the Federal government's efforts to reduce and recover improper payments.
 Each agency Inspector General is required to review improper payment reporting in their agency's annual Performance and Accountability Report (PAR) or Agency Financial Report (AFR) and any accompanying materials to determine if the agency follows PIIA.
-The OIG reviewed the agency's Improper Payments Information Act section of FMC's FY 2022 PAR posted on the agency's website for compliance with PIIA, as well as, the FMC's PaymentAccuracy.gov Data Call submission.
+The OIG reviewed the agency's Improper Payments Information Act section of FMC's FY 2022 PAR posted on the agency's website for compliance with PIIA, as well as the FMC's PaymentAccuracy.gov data call submission.

 For FY 2022, the OIG concluded the FMC complied with all the requirements that are applicable to the agency for improper payment reporting.
-The FMC reported no improper payments for FY 2022.
 However, during our review, we noted an issue where the FMC could improve its improper payment reporting process.
 The OIG concluded that the issue neither affected compliance nor significantly altered the payment integrity information reported by the FMC.
-The OIG prepared a separate management letter with a suggestion to the Deputy Chief Financial Officer to address the issue for future reporting.
+The OIG issued a separate management letter to the FMC Office of Budget and Finance to address the issue for future reporting.